PapenfussLab/proteindj/README.md

 The ProteinDJ consists of four stages:

-1. Diffusion and Fold Design - Using RFdiffusion
+1. Fold Design - Using RFdiffusion or BindCraft
 2. Sequence Design - Using ProteinMPNN or Full-Atom MPNN
 3. Structure Prediction - Using AlphaFold2 Initial Guess or Boltz-2
 4. Analysis and Reporting - Using PyRosetta and BioPython